 We begin every judgment enforcement case with a tailored asset recovery plan designed to match the business’s goals, judgment size, and debtor behavior.

-Choosing a judgment enforcement attorney isn’t just about credentials—it’s about finding a legal partner who understands the business, the debtor, and the strategy required to recover your money.
+Choosing a judgment enforcement attorney isn’t just about credentials, it’s about finding a legal partner who understands the business, the debtor, and the strategy required to recover your money.

-At David I. Mizrahi Law P.C., we exclusively work with business clients—not individuals—who are owed money by other businesses.
+At David I. Mizrahi Law P.C., we exclusively work with business clients, not individuals, who are owed money by other businesses.
 Our firm has successfully helped MCA funders, lenders, and commercial creditors turn judgments into recoveries by leveraging every tool available under the law.

 If you’re ready to stop chasing and start collecting, let’s talk.